 - a) The Royal Bank of Canada is the official bank of Special Olympics Canada and Special Olympics BC.
-The Local will be billed for basic service charges (activity fees) at a discounted rate. - b) To open an account, please contact the Manager, Finance and Administration at the Provincial Office.
-Arrangements will be made with the RBC Royal Bank account manager for Special Olympics BC Society. - c) In the event that a Local needs to change a signing authority or an address, order cheques/deposit books, request bank statements, or requires any special assistance with RBC banking needs, the Treasurer must contact the RBC Royal Bank dedicated service team for Special Olympics BC Society directly rather than make the changes/requests at a local branch.
+The Local will be billed for basic service charges (activity fees) at a discounted rate. - b) To open an account, please contact Special Olympics BC's Finance and Administration Manager.
+Arrangements will be made with the RBC Royal Bank account manager for Special Olympics BC Society. - c) In the event that a Local needs to change a signing authority or an address, the Treasurer must contact the SOBC Finance and Administration Manager for instructions. - d) If a Local needs to order cheques/deposit books, request bank statements, or requires any special assistance with RBC banking needs, the Treasurer must contact the RBC Royal Bank dedicated service team for Special Olympics BC Society directly rather than make the changes/requests at a local branch.
 Please include the transit number and account number(s) in your e-mail.

-Service Team: serviceteambc1@rbc.com
+Service Team: serviceteambc2@rbc.com

-If you need to make changes to a GIC at RBC, please contact Daljit Dhudwal at RBC.
-Daljit can be reached by e-mail at daljit.dhudwal@rbc.com or by phone at 604.665.0940.
-Please ensure that you provide the transit and account numbers for your General account and also the GIC number if the change is in regards to an existing GIC.
+If you need to make changes to a GIC at RBC, please contact Shone Lau at shone.lau@rbc.com

+Please ensure that you provide the transit and account numbers for your General account and the GIC number if the change is to an existing GIC.

-- d) When the use of RBC Royal Bank is not possible or feasible, the Local must contact the Provincial Office for approval to use a different bank. - e) All Locals shall operate only one bank account except when a separate gaming account is required. - f) All financial accounts must be registered with the Provincial Office of Special Olympics BC and may be done so through the Application for Accreditation form. - g) The Local must record in the minutes of their meeting the opening of any bank account or investment, closing of any bank account or investment, and any additions or deletions to signing authorities.
-These changes must also be registered in writing with the Provincial Office of Special Olympics BC.
+- e) When the use of RBC Royal Bank is not possible or feasible, the Local must contact the Provincial Office for approval to use a different bank. - f) All Locals shall operate only one bank account except when a separate gaming account is required. - g) All financial accounts must be registered with the Special Olympics BC provincial office and may be done so through the Application for Accreditation form. - h) The Local must record in the minutes of their meeting the opening of any bank account or investment, closing of any bank account or investment, and any additions or deletions to signing authorities.
+These changes must also be registered in writing with the Special Olympics BC provincial office.

-h) A minimum of three and a maximum of four signing authorities at any one time are required.
+- i) A minimum of three and a maximum of four signing authorities at any one time are required.
 The Treasurer must be one of the signing authorities.
-All signing authorities must be at arm's length.

-- The bank account must be established to operate with two signing authorities on all cheques. - j) Signing authorities are not empowered to approve expenditures.
-Approval of expenditures is the responsibility of the Local Executive. - k) Locals are not eligible for online banking. - I) The signing officers of the Provincial body of the Special Olympics British Columbia Society must have full rights and authority over all financial accounts at all times.
+All signing authorities must be at arm's length. - j) The bank account must be established to operate with two signing authorities on all cheques. - k) Signing authorities are not empowered to approve expenditures.
+Approval of expenditures is the responsibility of the Local Committee. - Locals are not eligible for online banking.
+Locals do have access to monthly bank statements via RBC Express. - m) The signing officers of the provincial body of the Special Olympics British Columbia Society must always have full rights and authority over all financial accounts.